supeffective/assets/README.md

 ### Manually editing the JSON data

-All data from `./data/json` can be edited manually, but it is recommended to use the admin panel instead.
+All data from `./data/json` can be edited manually, but it much better to use the admin panel instead, which has some triggers behind to update all necessary data files.

+When you edit the JSONs manually, you might do mistakes or run into other issues.

 #### Adding a new Pokémon or form manually

+There are special cases where you need to introduce data manually, for example, when brand new Pokémon species or forms are announced and there isn't info about them yet in the Showdown project.

-- Add the entry in `data/pokemon.json`
+- Add the entry or entries manually in `data/pokemon.json`
-- Edit the National dex and other necessary ones in `data/pokedexes/*`
+- Open the Admin UI and adjust all other necessary data (pokemon stats, game availability, dexes, boxes, etc.)
-- Add the missing entries in the boxes under `data/legacy/box-presets/*`
-- Run `make` to validate and build the data

-#### Editing the availability of a Pokémon inside a game

-- Edit the games in the wanted Pokémon entry from `data/pokemon.json`
-- Run `make` to validate and build the data

 ## Data Sources

 This project has reused these other existing projects to generate the initial set of data:

 - Showdown modular project https://github.com/pkmn/ps
-- Veekun DB data
+- Veekun DB data (which is not longer maintained)

 Data that is not covered in the previous sources, comes from the following sources:

-- Pokémon HOME Pokédex
+- Pokémon HOME Pokédex (specially, for the sorting order of the forms)
 - Bulbapedia
 - Serebii.net
-- Google
+- Data miners' pastebin files (special thanks to PKHex developers, Kaphotics, Anubis and Matt)
 - Naming conventions of the Pokémon community (like BDSP, SwSh etc.)
-- Manually crafter by the developers of SuperEffective.gg
+- Manually crafted by the developers of SuperEffective.gg

+## Media Sources

+- Most audios come from sounds-resource.com
+- Mini menu sprites (pixel-art): pokesprite project and the Delta Pokedex project
+- Some sprites from the PokeAPI repository
+- Renders (2D and 3D) come from the actual games' assets